 Trigger's Constraint.
 As mentioned in Eq.
-8, to satisfy the example invariance property, we constraint the perturbation size of the trigger by introducing a distance function $D(\cdot)$.
-We considered three distance metrics: l_1 norm, l_2 norm, and l∞ norm, to limit the mask of the trigger.
+8, to satisfy the example invariance property, we constraint the perturbation size of the trigger by introducing a distance function $D(\cdot)$ .
+We considered three distance metrics: $l_1$ norm, $l_2$ norm, and $l{\infty}$ norm, to limit the mask of the trigger.
 Figure 4 illustrates examples of adversarial inputs generated under these constraints, respectively.
-Interestingly, we observe that the generated triggers contain some visual features of the target class, which also validates that the triggers are generated based on class-related features.
-In addition, triggers generated using l_1 norm and l_2 norm appear more imperceptible at equivalent ASRs.
+Interestingly, we observe that the generated triggers contain some visual features of the target class, which also validates that the triggers are generated using $l_1$ norm and $l_2$ norm appear more imperceptible at equivalent ASRs.
 Trigger's Transparency.
 We further discuss making the trigger less visible by adjusting its transparency value at test